pjq/rpi_HC-SR501/README.md

 ![imag](./images/Pi4jHeader.png)

 To run the Java client, use the Gradle script and run:
+NOTE: make sure to use the latest version of Gradle (Milestone 5 or later), this is not the one currently provided by apt-get.

 	root@raspberrypi:/media/github/rpi_HC-SR501# gradle motionLoop
 	Starting a new Gradle Daemon for this build (subsequent builds will be faster).